 PointsBet's current navigation's biggest drawback is that it can be difficult to find secondary markets within sports.
 For example, if you navigate to the "basketball" section looking for various NBA futures markets, those are not listed on that main page.
 Instead, you have to go to "All comps" on the top right, where you can then use dropdown navigation to find those smaller markets and futures.
 Things are smartly organized once there, but those markets can be difficult to find when you first start using PointsBet.

-The desktop site can also get a little cluttered with pictures and promotions, but overall it's a solid experience for users.
+The desktop site can also get a little cluttered with pictures and promotions, but overall it's a positive experience.

 Positive App Feedback from Action & Users

-- High tech.
+- Sleek High Tech Construction.
 PointsBet's app is about as sleek as they come in the betting world, and it's fast and a breeze to use.
 You'll have no problems finding the sport you want to bet on, and the bet slip function and navigation make things seamless and quick.

-- Promotions and odds boosts.
+- Compelling Promotions and Odds Boosts.
 There's perhaps no sportsbook more generous to new users with promotions and daily odds boosts.
-Whether you want a typical deposit offer or something tied around a specific game, you'll be able to score some easy cash up front when you sign up.
+Whether you want a typical deposit offer or something tied around a specific game, you'll be able to score some easy cash upfront when you sign up.

-- Bet slip.
+- Intuitive Accessible Bet Slip.
 PointsBet's bet slip is right on the bottom nav, so it's easy to find.
 It is well organized, too, with upcoming bets, ones in progress and recently settled bets.

 Negative App Feedback from Action & Users

-- Navigation to smaller markets.
+- Discoverability of Smaller Betting Markets.
 It's really easy to find the big markets like spread, totals, and moneylines, but it can sometimes be a little difficult to get to futures or player props.

-- Attention on parlays.
+- Heavy-Emphasis on Parlays.
 Sportsbooks often want you to spend a lot of money on parlay bets because they're more advantageous math-wise to the operator.
 Make sure you understand how parlays work.

-- Lower limits.
+- Lower Limits on Markets.
 We've found that PointsBet can sometimes have lower limits on some markets.
 It shouldn't be a big deal to most bettors, but high-rollers might have to spread out their action across multiple books.